coderholic/pyradio/README.md

 Border              #69a9a7
 ```

 **Note:** This color will be used **only** when the trerminal supports more than 16 colors.
-This is because **Pyradio** already uses colors 0-15, and this borser color will be declaread as color No 16.
+This is because **Pyradio** already uses colors 0-15, and this border color will be declaread as color No 16.

 ### Virtual terminal restrictions